Election Day Voter Information

 - An election judge will hand the voter a voter access card, it will be coded with the correct ballot style, and a pencil that the voter will use as the stylus.
 The voter will be directed to the touchscreen (TSx).

 - At the TSx, place the voter access card into the slot (top right side of TSx).
 Push the voter access card until the voter hears a click.
 The ballot will begin to load.

-- Read the instruction on the first screen.
+- Read the instructions on the first screen.
 At this time, you may make the font size larger.

-- Use the eraser portion of the pencil (stylus), touch next page button in the lower right hand corner of the screen.
-Your ballot finish loading.
+- Use the eraser portion of the pencil (stylus), touch the next page button in the lower right hand corner of the screen.
+Your ballot will finish loading.

 - Read the instructions at the top of each office to be elected/nominated.
 Take note of the number of candidates to vote for in each office.
 After you have voted each screen, touch the next page button in the lower right hand corner.

 - Using the pencil eraser, touch the box next to the candidate(s) name you choose to vote.